everycure-org/matrix/docs/src/blog/posts/first_release.md/20240809_first_release.md

   - lvijnck
 ---

-# v0.1 Release: Functional End to End Pipeline running on GCP
+# `v0.1` Release: Functional End to End Pipeline running on GCP

 !!! note "First Release"
     This is our first mini release, preparing for a monthly release cadence.
 Below is a summary of our achievements to date.

+For a complete summary of our progress, please check out the [release on GitHub](https://github.com/everycure-org/matrix/releases/tag/v0.1)

 ### Key Achievements